jamesnocentini/ReactNative-UntitledTodoApp/README.md

 Here’s what is happening:

 1. Construct the URL of the remote database (in this case it’s a Sync Gateway database) and set the name/password JSON fields in the request body.
-2. Use the POST /\_session endpoint to check the name/password.
+2. Use the [POST /\_session](http://developer.couchbase.com/documentation/mobile/1.1.0/develop/references/sync-gateway/admin-rest-api/session/post---db--_session-/index.html) endpoint to check the name/password with Sync Gateway.
 3. If the credentials are valid, create the database and once that’s done kick off continuous push/pull replications and register a design document with a view to query document by their `created_at` property.
 4. If the credentials are invalid, display an alert window.